GuildOfWeavers/distaff/docs/programs.md

 * If the top of the stack is `0`, `skip` block is executed.
 * If the top of the stack is neither `0` nor `1`, program execution fails.

-Loop block imposes the following restrictions on its content:
+Loop blocks impose the following restrictions on their content:
 * The first block in the `body` vector must be an instruction block which has `ASSERT` as its first operation.
 This guarantees that a loop iteration can be entered only if the top of the stack is `1`.
 * Within the `body` vector, an instruction block cannot be followed by another instructions block.
 * Number of instructions in an instruction block must be one less than a multiple of 16 (e.g. 15, 31, 47 etc.).